HectorVilas/minesweeper/README.md

 This time i've been working on the different prompts.
 First of all, I added a dropdown menu (not styled yet) that will show "options", "how to play" and "about" buttons.
 Once one of them is clicked, the dropdown will hide and the prompt will show with the necessary message.
 I used a single prompt window, the only thing that changes is what is going to be shown on it, because everything is present, but hidden by default.

 The "Ok" button and the options still does nothing.
 May be my next step in this project.

+**Note:** added credits for the sound authors in "About/credits" menu.

+**Note 2:** now the option settings are functional.
+The max number of mines can't be higher than `board.width * board.height`.